 Other Shellfish: Of the 67 other shellfish permits, 26 were actually fished.
 No permits were issued for geoduck clams using diving gear in the southeast, but one permit was fished by a resident of the community.
 For octopi or squid three permits were issued using longline on a vessel under 60' statewide (zero were fished), 21 using pot gear on a vessel under 60' statewide (10 were fished), and 10 using pot gear on a vessel over 60' statewide (three were fished).
 For shrimp; one permit was issued using an otter trawl westward (zero were fished), nine using pot gear on a vessel under 60' westward (zero were fished), one using pot gear in the southeast (zero were fished), and four using pot gear on a vessel over 60' westward (zero were fished).
-Two permits were issued for sea cucumbers using diving gear in the southeast (one was fished) and 10 were issued for sea cucumbers using diving gear statewide excluding the southeast (seven were fished).
+Two permits were issued for sea cucumbers using diving gear in the southeast (one was fished) and 10 were issued for sea cucumbers using diving gear in the southeast (seven were fished).
 One permit was issued for clams using a shovel to a resident of Kodiak, but was not fished.
-In regards to sea urchins, no permits were issued using diving gear in the southeast but one was fished and four were issued using diving gear statewide excluding the southeast (two were fished).
+In regards to sea urchins, no permits were issued using diving gear in the southeast but one was fished and four were issued using diving gear statewide excluding the southeast but one was fished and four were issued using diving gear statewide excluding the southeast but one was fished and four were issued using diving gear statewide excluding the southeast but one was fished and four were issued using diving gear statewide excluding the southeast (two were fished).
 One permit was issued for scallops dredging statewide and it was fished.